AkashGutha/Ts-Gulp-Template/Readme.md

 # Ts-Gulp-template

 Want to write start playing around with js apps written in ts.
-Then this is a good place to start with just downlaod the template, place your typescript files in src folder and run gulp to see your output in the build folder.
+Then this is a good place to start with.
+Downlaod the template, place your typescript files in src folder and run gulp to see your output in the build folder.

 ## Supported by template

 1. TsLint support is baked.
 2. JsHint support is baked.
 3. Npm is covered.
 Update package.json is you need to.
->Don't forget to update package name.
+>Don't forget to update **package** and **author** name.

 4. For Vscode users support for Beautify (HookyQR) is baked.
 5. gitignore is configured.